 ❤️ of the Home

 As you can tell from most of my recipes - I'm a Southerner...No apologies here!
-From my early childhood I can remember corn-shucking, shelling field peas, eating peaches and plums straight off the tree, picking figs, fried okra, grandma's (we called her Grancie) homemade peach cobbler with homemade ice cream, and so many other memories that I still
+From my early childhood I can remember corn-shucking, shelling field peas, eating peaches and plums straight off the tree, picking figs, fried okra, grandma's (we called her Grancie) homemade peach cobbler with homemade ice cream, and so many other memories that I hold dear.

 “As the years pass, I am coming more and more to understand that it is the common, everyday blessings of our common everyday lives for which we should be particularly grateful.